View the FAQs below by clicking on any question

 - 9 April 2019 - all academic staff have access to Brightspace, plus content migrated from webcourses, plus shell modules to build for teaching in 2019-20

-- 19 August 2019 webcourses will cease and be replaced by Brightspace
+- 19 August 2019 webcourses will cease make sure you understand the implications

 - September 2019 – Brightspace begins formally for all TU Dublin – City Campus staff and students

 Webcourses will cease to exist on 19th August - how will this affect me? and my students?

 To prepare for this end date and to deal with issues that it may raise for you, your repeat students, your masters students, placement students, external examiners and others, the VLE Brightspace Project Board have prepared "For Academics: Anticipating Issues: the transition period between Blackboard and Brightspace August-October 2019"

 It is important that you read this document carefully as there are certain actions you may need to carry out before June 20th.

 Students will be informed of this end date also (by email and other methods).
 However, it would be appreciated if you could also flag it with your students that they will not be able to log into webcourses after August 19th.

 The significant groups which are expected to be disrupted by the 19th August end date include:

 - Masters students & students on corporate programmes that run Oct - end of Sept

 - Placement Students